MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 1. Click Save.
 ### Configure POS
 ##### Associate worker with your identity
-1. Go to Human resources > Workers > Workers.
+1. Using the menu on the left, go to Human resources > Workers > Workers.
 1. In the list, find and select record 000713 - "Andrew Collette"
 1. On the Action Pane, click Retail.
 1. Click Associate existing identity.